franciscodalbertas/When-do-benefits-from-ecosystem-restoration-offset-costs-/README.md

 The raster with potential for carbon sequestration is at the rasters folder.

-The scripts to generate the farm-level scenarios and the regional-level scenarios are above.
+The scripts to generate the farm-level scenarios and the regional-level scenarios are as following:
+- **farm-level** =

 The properties boundaries and APP limits for the municipalities considered in this study can be obtained from the adress:
 - https://www.car.gov.br/publico/imoveis/index.